 During those long, hot summer months, we rely on our air conditioners to keep us comfortable from the hot and humid outdoors.
-However, while our ACs may keep us cool, your blood will still boil once you receive your monthly electrical bill.
+However, while our ACs may keep us cool, your blood will still boil once you receive your monthly electric bill.

 So the question is, how do we manage to protect ourselves from summer heat without breaking the bank?
 The answer is by setting your thermostat at just the right temperature.
 Here is everything homeowners should know about how to set their thermostats during the summer.